 - The Mentor.
 The mentor is a character who steers the protagonist, helps get them out of trouble, and provides chances for reflection.
 A mainstay of the hero’s journey plot structure, in many types of stories, without a good mentor, the character’s journey will end in tragedy (e.g. think about Hamlet, who had no mentor).

 - The Sidekick.
 A sidekick is a character who supports the protagonist.
 Besides the protagonist and villain, they have the most opportunity for characterization, and provide dialogue opportunities and an insight into the character’s mindset.
-Sidekicks appear in all genres, from romance (e.g. Mercutio from to adventure (e.g. Samwise Gamgee from Lord of the Rings) to mystery (e.g. Inspector Beauvoir from the Inspector Gamache series) and more.
+Sidekicks appear in all genres, from romance (e.g. Mercutio from Romeo and Juliet) to adventure (e.g. Samwise Gamgee from Lord of the Rings) to mystery (e.g. Inspector Beauvoir from the Inspector Gamache series) and more.

 - Side Characters.
 Side characters often have fully developed personalities, long interactions with the protagonist, and perhaps even deep backstories.
 However, they rarely make decisions or change throughout the story.

 - The Chorus.
 A term from playwriting, these side characters may have names and vague descriptions, but they do not have fully developed personalities and are chiefly there to serve as bystanders.

 - Suspects.
 Specific to mysteries and thrillers, suspects have fully developed personalities and they serve as objects of exploration for the investigator.
 They should all have motives and appear at least somewhat guilty of the crime, if only to serve as red herrings.

 For more on each of these character types, check out our guide, 6 Character Types Your Protagonist Needs Around Them.